Say hello to this gentle giant!

 They are also a…

-The Newfoundland Dog is a large dog, and like all large breeds, has many health problems, some of them serious.
+The Newfoundland Dog is significant, and like all large breeds, it has many serious health problems.
 That’s why his life expectancy is only 8 to 10 years.
 He is susceptible to the following health concerns…

 - Addison’s disease,